golioth/example-tensorflow-model-update/README.md

 This application downloads a TensorFlow Lite model from the Golioth servers and uses it to recognize spoken words using an i2s microphone.

+* Compile and load the application on an m5stack CoreS3 device
+* Upload the included TensorFlow models as Golioth artifacts
+* Roll out a release with your desired artifact; the device will no be able to recognize simple words (eg: yes, no)
+* Release the other artifact to load a new model that recognizes additional words (stop, go)

+Use this application as a reference when adding multi-artifact download to update trained models on your machine-learning applications.

 ## Local Setup

 ```